 Direct measures of objective endpoints are presumed to have validity.
-Clearly, any subjectively measured endpoint must have established validity as shown in independent empirical studies.
+As shown in independent empirical studies, any subjectively measured endpoint must have established validity as shown in independent empirical studies.

-Reliability and validity are not independent as an endpoint cannot be valid if it is not reliable, but could be reliable without being valid.
-(13) If an endpoint is unreliable, then it will not return the same value on repeated measures and hence will not have criterion validity.
+Reliability and validity are not independent as an endpoint cannot be valid if it is not reliable, but could be reliable without being valid.(13) If an endpoint is unreliable, then it will not return the same value on repeated measures and, hence, will not have criterion validity.
 However, a reliable endpoint would not be valid if, for example, it is not related to the effect of the technology being assessed.

-2.1.5 Internal and external validity of a trial
+2.1.5 Internal and external validity of a study

-Internal validity is the extent to which bias is minimised in a trial.
+Internal validity is the extent to which bias is minimised in a study.
 External validity is the extent to which the findings of the trial can be generalised to other settings or populations.
 Treatment effect should be measured in trials that have both internal and external validity.

-Internal validity is concerned with the extent to which bias is minimised in a trial.
-A number of types of bias can impact on internal validity:(14)
+Internal validity is concerned with the extent to which bias is minimised in a study.
+A number of types of bias can impact on internal validity(14):

-- selection bias due to biased allocation to trial arms - performance bias due to unequal provision of care - detection bias due to biased endpoint assessment - attrition bias due to loss to follow up.
+- selection bias due to biased allocation to study arms - performance bias due to unequal provision of care - detection bias due to biased endpoint assessment - attrition bias due to loss to follow up.

 Internal validity can be maximised by a combination of careful study design, conduct and analysis.
 Proper randomisation prevents allocation bias.
-Endpoint measurement is prone to detection bias if adequate blinding has not been used in a study.
-Proper blinding of patients and clinicians can reduce or eliminate performance and detection bias.
+Endpoint measurement is prone to detection bias if adequate blinding has not been used in a study.(15) Proper blinding of patients and clinicians can reduce or eliminate performance and detection bias.
 Blinding is particularly important for more subjective endpoint measures.
 Independently-assessed endpoints are considered more reliable and less prone to bias than investigator-assessed endpoints, and are preferred for measuring clinical effectiveness.
-Bias can also be introduced by systematic withdrawals or exclusions from the trial for patients receiving the technology.
+Bias can also be introduced by systematic withdrawals or exclusions from the study for patients receiving the technology.
 Maximising response rates in all study arms will reduce attrition bias.
 From an analytical point of view, it is important to know how a study has dealt with drop-outs and missing data when computing summary effect measures (see Section 2.1.3).
 Failure to properly account for poor response rates or missing data will introduce further bias into an analysis.
-If the internal validity of a trial is doubtful then the measured treatment effect must be questioned.
+If the internal validity of a study is doubtful then the measured treatment effect must be questioned.

-The external validity of trial impacts on the extent to which the findings of the trial are generalisable to other settings or populations.
+The external validity of a study impacts on the extent to which the findings of the study are generalisable to other settings or populations.
 The main factors that impact on external validity are:

-- patient profile (such as age-sex distribution, disease severity, risk factors, comorbidity) - treatment regimen including dosage, frequency and comparator treatment - setting (for example, primary, secondary or tertiary care) - endpoints (such as definition of endpoints, length of follow up) - participation rate, as a poor participation rate may mean that the trial population is not representative of the target population.
+- patient profile (such as age-sex distribution, ethnicity, disease severity, risk factors, comorbidity) - treatment regimen, including dosage, frequency and comparator treatment - setting (for example, primary, secondary or tertiary care) - factors specific to the country or jurisdiction where the study took place (such as eligibility for follow-up care) - endpoints (such as definition of endpoints, length of follow up)

+participation rate, as a poor participation rate may mean that the study population is not representative of the target population.